Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

 Redby Academy are intent on developing the potential of all pupils irrespective of need.
 We aim to maximise the learning and development of pupils through appropriate provision and employ a range of strategies and resources to support raising attainment.
 One of our main priorities is to offer disadvantaged pupils, who are underachieving and underattaining, every opportunity to maximise their learning and progress; aiming to get all pupils ‘on track’ to achieve age related expectations at the end of KS1 and KS2.

-Senior Leaders endeavor to address the differing needs of pupils in all cohorts and continue to develop programmes of relevant intervention and additional teaching and learning to ensure funding is spent appropriately; facilitating and securing access to the curriculum for all pupils.
+Senior Leaders endeavour to address the differing needs of pupils in all cohorts and continue to develop programmes of relevant intervention and additional teaching and learning to ensure funding is spent appropriately; facilitating and securing access to the curriculum for all pupils.

 Click the following documents for more details regarding our: